Differences between 2D and 3D Shapes

 Below are the lists of points, describe the key differences between 2D vs 3D Shapes:

-- The basic key difference between 2D and 3D Shapes is an axis which is in 90 degrees with the other two axes.
+- The basic key difference between 2D and 3D Shapes is an axis that is 90 degrees from the other two axes.

-- Shapes which don’t show the depth or width of an object or a structure are 2D shapes instead in 3D we can see the depth or height.
+- Shapes that don’t show the depth or width of an object or a structure are 2D shapes instead in 3D we can see the depth or height.

 - In engineering drawings, 2D shaped drawing is hard to read by non-engineering people instead 3D shaped drawings can be read by many people.

-- The number of surfaces and edges are more in 3D shape comparatively from 2D shapes.
+- The number of surfaces and edges are more in 3D shape compared to 2D shapes.

 - When we want to explain any product through 2D shapes then we have to draw the number of views like front view, top view, side view, and bottom view.
 Sometimes we have to draw more views depend upon the product but in 3D view, we can clear the objective view of the customer in a single view.

-- Basically, when we draw sectional view or a detailed view of any part then small features and hidden features gets highlighted using 2D shapes.
+- Basically, when we draw a sectional view or a detailed view of any part then small features and hidden features get highlighted using 2D shapes.
 In 3D shapes, this detailing is not possible.